-A league official/staff member and minor participant may communicate via email, text, or instant message if the communication is about official league activities.
-A parent/guardian of minor participants should be copied on all such communications sent by a league official/staff member.
+A staff member and minor participant may communicate via email, text, or instant message if the communication is about official organization activities.
+A parent/guardian of minor participants or another staff member should be copied on all such communications sent by a staff member.